Blog

 Building Bridges Between Business Continuity and IT

 One of the highlights of the session came from a question about managing a cyber crisis and fostering collaboration between IT security and continuity teams.
-Margaret emphasized a common pitfall: too many organizations work in silos, with separate cyber incident response plans on one side and continuity or crisis management plans on the other.
+Margaret emphasized a common pitfall: too many organizations operate in silos, with separate cyber incident response plans on one side and continuity or crisis management plans on the other.

 Artificial Intelligence: Threat or Ally for Continuity?